 \section{The Linear Representation Bench}

-The Linear Representation Bench is a synthetic benchmark designed to precisely instantiate the Linear Representation Hypothesis (Assumption~\ref{ass:lrh}) and Representation Assumptions (Assumption~\ref{ass:superposition}) with fully accessible ground-truth features (See Figure~\ref{fig:benchmark} for a visualization of the benchmark).
+The Linear Representation Bench is a synthetic benchmark designed to precisely instantiate the Representation Assumptions (Assumption~\ref{ass:lrh}) with fully accessible ground-truth features (See Figure~\ref{fig:benchmark} for a visualization of the benchmark).
 This enables rigorous evaluation of SDL methods under controlled conditions where feature recovery can be directly measured.